 We take complaints about equal opportunities, discrimination or harassment very seriously.
-Such complaints will be investigated by the Head of Department in the first instance.
+Such complaints will be investigated by the relevant Head of Department in the first instance.

-We will not discriminate against anyone who uses our complaints procedure and want it to be open and accessible to all.
+We will not discriminate against anyone who uses our complaints procedure and will do what we can to make it open and accessible to all.

-If you need further help, advice or support to make a complaint, we will try and help by signposting you to other organisations that may be able to provide help, advice or support you to make your complaint.
-Such organisations include NCDA (Newhaven Community Development Association) - Sompriti Bilingual Support and Advocacy Service, the East Sussex Translation Service, the East Sussex Disability Association or the Hate Crime Manager at Victim Support South East.
+If you need further help, advice or support to make a complaint, we will try and help by signposting you to other organisations such as NCDA (Newhaven Community Development Association), Sompriti Bilingual Support and Advocacy Service, the East Sussex Translation Service, the East Sussex Disability Association or the Hate Crime Manager at Victim Support South East.